Therapy for Perfectionists & People Pleasers

 in Texas

-You’re not here because you’re “too nice.”
+You’re not here because you’re too nice.
+You’re here because you’re tired.

 You push yourself to get it right—not because you enjoy pressure, but because at some point, being capable, easy, or even perfect helped things go more smoothly.